flyteorg/flyte-vscode-demo/flyte_demo/flyte_demo/whats_next.md

   deploy a Flyte cluster using [AWS](https://docs.flyte.org/en/latest/deployment/aws/manual.html#deployment-aws-manual) or [GCP](https://docs.flyte.org/en/latest/deployment/gcp/manual.html#deployment-gcp-manual), and learn how to configure it to enable Flyte's
   [backend plugins](https://docs.flyte.org/en/latest/deployment/plugin_setup/index.html#deployment-plugin-setup).

+## Write your own workflows

+Use this sandbox environment to try creating your own workflows based on what you learn!
+Make sure *not to use any sensitive data 📊*  or *proprietary code 💻* in this environment, and have fun!

 ## What if I have questions?

 Join us on **[Slack](https://join.slack.com/t/flyte-org/shared_invite/zt-1citnqimc-A8NuS9b0qFiqn_yrRCaxtQ)** and don't hesitate to reach out to us